Bhat-Gurunandan/ajeeb-goa/markdown/chapter07.md

 Christians right from the beginning, having always had Christian MLAs.
 In spite of the influx of migrant outsiders and local Goans, other constituencies in and around the port town of Vasco were also held by Christian candidates several times.
-Momugao was in fact a Hindu-majority constituency right from the beginning and yet held by Christian legislators.
+Mormugao was in fact a Hindu-majority constituency right from the beginning and yet held by Christian legislators.
 Prominent among them are Urminda Lima Leitao (UGP) in 1963, John Manuel Vaz (Independent) in 1994, and his son Karl Vaz